lsch0lz/ptsa/README.md

 # Probabilistic Time Series Analysis (PTSA)

-This package provides several models and benchmarks to analyze your time series in a probabilistic fashion.
+This projects several deterministic and probabilistic models to classify In-hospital Mortality and Length-of-Stay Prediction.

 ## Features